pySRURGS/pyGOURGS/papers/JOSS/paper.md

 much worse than does uniform random search.
 We found one prominent modern paper which claimed that genetic programming outperformed random search [@Sipper:2019], when in fact they were comparing genetic programming to a biased type of random search which they then put on further unequal footing.
+This software has broad applicability in the examination of the solution space for global optimization problems and in the analysis of benchmark problems, as it permits brute force computations in addition to random search.
+This software will be of use to researchers looking to compare the performance of their algorithms with that of pure random search on a wide variety of global optimization problems.

 # Acknowledgements